-From the Hyatt Place complementary pens to complimentary soaps and shampoos, there are a number of free things for guest in hotel rooms, but not everything in the room is up for grabs.
+From the Hyatt Place complimentary pens to complimentary soaps and shampoos, there are a number of free things for guest in hotel rooms, but not everything in the room is up for grabs.

 Most hotels want you to feel at home in your room, so they fill it with nice things.
 They're so nice, in fact, that you might be tempted to take them home with you, but before you start stuffing your suitcase with goodies, take a minute to learn what's okay and what's off-limits to take home from your hotel room.